 Each full bucket of beads is reduced by half after the fruit is removed in the cement mixer step.
 So far twelve five gallon buckets of beads have been collected.

-No Responses to “Wailua Mission Gathers Rudraksha Beads”
+2 Responses to “Wailua Mission Gathers Rudraksha Beads”